javalite/site-content/src/activejdbc/app-config.md

 <div class="page-header">
    <h1>AppConfig </h1>
-   <h4>configuration library for Java apps</h4>
+   <h4>A configuration library for Java apps</h4>
 </div>

 AppConfig is a small configuration library which provides properties for applications deployed to different environments.
-For example, your local file storage is located at `/home/joe/project1/files` in a development environment (laptop), but in production it is located on hte NFS: `/opt/project1/files`.
+For example, your local file storage is located at `/home/joe/project1/files` in a development environment (laptop), but in production it is located on the NFS: `/opt/project1/files`.

 `AppConfig` makes it easy to configure multiple property files, one per environment and load just one depending what environment the application is running on.